papra-hq/cadence-mq/README.md

 </p>

 <h1 align="center">
-  Cadence MQ - Job scheduling library
+  CadenceMQ - Job scheduling library
 </h1>
 <p align="center">
-  Cadence MQ is a job scheduling library for Node.js.
+  CadenceMQ is a job scheduling library for Node.js.
 It is designed to be easy to use, flexible, and scalable.
 </p>